 Pumpkin cake donuts topped with a touch of cinnamon sugar.
-Since we can’t eat pumpkin pie all the time, this easy pumpkin donut recipe is a great alternative.
+Since we can’t eat pumpkin pie all the time, this easy oven baked donut recipe is a great alternative.

 Just a plain batter was used, but it was the cinnamon sugar coating that was the star of the show.
 Simple flavours that really hit the spot after a day at school.
 She also made the best cinnamon coffee cake ever!

 This recipe for baked pumpkin donuts is just as simple as my mom’s cake donuts, but with a couple more ingredients.

 Baked donut recipes are much healthier too.
 Over the years I have come up with a few.
 Chocolate Chili Mocha Donuts (which happen to be gluten-free) are perfect with your afternoon coffee.

 If you really want to give the kids a treat in the morning, Baked Oatmeal Breakfast Donuts are not only delicious but contain lots of nutritious ingredients too.